sverweij/dependency-cruiser/doc/options-reference.md

 ### `parser`

-This _EXPERIMENTAL_ feature enables you to specify whether to use the `acorn` parser dependency-cruiser uses by default or the faster and smaller (but slightly less) feature rich `swc` parser.
-This only works when `@core/swc` is installed in the same spot as dependency-cruiser is (it's not (yet?) bundled as a dependency).
+With this _EXPERIMENTAL_ feature you can specify which parser you want to use as the primary parser: the `acorn` one, which handles all things javascript (commonjs, es-modules, jsx), or one of two parser that can in addition parse typescript; microsoft's `tsc` or the faster and smaller (but slightly less feature rich) `swc`.

+`swc` and `tsc` only work when the compilers (respectivley `@core/swc` and `typescript`) are installed in the same spot as dependency-cruiser is.
+They're not bundled with dependency-cruiser.